frodrigss/SCAI.API/README.md

 ---

-## ⚙️ Installation and Configuration
+## ⚙️ Installation and configuration

 ### Prerequisites